 (D) Between Macks Canyon Campground and the Heritage Landing boat ramp, motors will be prohibited during alternating Thursday, Friday, Saturday and Sunday periods commencing with the first Thursday to Sunday period that falls on or after June 15, continuing until September 30.
 No daily restrictions on motorized use from October 1 to June 14.

-(E) Between Heritage Landing boat ramp and the confluence with the Columbia River, no prohibitions on motors, except for OAR 250-030-0041 rule for slow no wake, maximum 5 MPH.
+(E) Between Heritage Landing boat ramp and the confluence with the Columbia River, no prohibitions on motors, except as stated in OAR 250-030-0041 for a “slow—no wake” speed.

 (b) Illinois River — From Deer Creek downstream to Nancy Creek, which is located in the area immediately upstream of Oak Flat.

 (c) John Day River — From State Highway 218 bridge at Clarno downstream to Tumwater Falls between May 1 and October 1.

 (d) Minam River — From Minam Lake downstream to the Wallowa River.

 (C) The mainstem Owyhee River above approximately river mile 70 at Pinnacle Rock, as marked.